Guidelines for Milk Handling

 We recommend two ways to defrost frozen milk:

-- Place the milk bag in a clean warm water bath.
+- Place the milk bag in a sealed ziploc bag (again in case of leaking) and place the ziploc in a clean warm water bath.
 Don’t use hot water or heat the milk, as this can destroy valuable immunologic components.

 You may notice a white, thicker milk on top and a more watery milk on bottom.
 Non-homogenized milk separates while sitting, and the cream rises to the top.